nickmccleery/nickmccleery.github.io/content/posts/06-anneal-autopsy.md

 ### Geography

-My thinking here is pretty similar to that on remote working: you absolutely can build a unicorn anywhere, and there are some great examples of companies in unexpected places—and remote-first ones—that have done exactly that.
+My thinking here is pretty similar to that on remote working: you absolutely can build a unicorn anywhere, and there are some great examples of companies in unexpected places, and remote-first ones, that have done exactly that.
 However, I do think geography is worth some relatively considered thought.
 As with Thiel and his desire to get people in the office, there are some very valid reasons why the US has produced 645 unicorns, the UK 46, and Ireland just 6[^1].